bobjuventus/promise/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 This function wraps the ``obj`` act as a ``Promise`` if possible.
-Python ``Future``\ s are supported, with a callback to ``promise.done`` when resolved.
+Python ``Future``\ s are supported, with a callback to ``promises.done`` when resolved.

 Promise.for\_dict(d)
 ^^^^^^^^^^^^^^^^^^^^

-A special function that takes a dictionary of promises and turns them into a promise for a dictionary of values.
-In other words, this turns an dictionary of promises for values into a promise for a dictionary of values.
+A special function that takes a dictionary of promises and turns them into a promises for a dictionary of values.
+In other words, this turns an dictionary of promises for values into a promises for a dictionary of values.

 Instance Methods
 ~~~~~~~~~~~~~~~~

-These methods are invoked on a promise instance by calling
+These methods are invoked on a promises instance by calling
 ``myPromise.methodName``

-promise.then(on\_fulfilled, on\_rejected)
+promises.then(on\_fulfilled, on\_rejected)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This method follows the `Promises/A+